johan1505/ThErapy-Screening/README.md

 # ThErapy-Screening

-ThErapy Screening is an android app that improves the colletion of information from patients of Children's Mental Heatlh Therapists
+ThErapy Screening is an android app that improves the colletion of information from patients of Child Therapists

 What it does?